 Important Changes in NATA Exam

-CoA, conducting body of NIFT has changed the mode of exam and has also made few updates.
-The NATA 2017 exam schedule which had a window of 3 months will now be a single day scenario.
+Council of Architecture has changed the mode of exam and has also made few updates.
+NATA 2017 exam schedule which had a window of 3 months will now be a single day scenario.
 Both of the papers will take place on the same day.
 The last date for NATA 2017 Registration is February 11, 2017.
 Following are the changes which are made in the exam pattern of NATA:

 - For the year 2017, the exam (Paper 1 and Paper 2) will be conducted in an Offline mode.